akaiserg/simple-rag/README.md

 Example:

 ```
-what do you want to know? -> How is Peter Pan?
+what do you want to know? -> Who is Peter Pan?
 Peter Pan is a mischievous and adventurous boy who refuses to grow up.
 He lives in Neverland with the Lost Boys, fairies, and other mythical creatures.
 ```